Market Correction 2020; Long Term Trend Still Intact

 Market Correction 2020: An Excuse For The Fed To Attack

-Long before this pandemic hit, we stated that central bankers, especially the Fed, was on a mission to take rates towards zero.
-Imagine if the Fed had lowered interest rates by 150 bases two weeks ago, how people would have reacted.
+Before this pandemic hit, we stated that central bankers, especially the Fed, were trying to take rates towards zero.
+Imagine how people would have reacted if the Fed had lowered interest rates by 150 bases two weeks ago.
 When the Fed cut rates before the coronavirus attack, experts were quick to label them as being reckless, but now after a 150 basis point cut, they say more has to be done.
 Notice the ploy here; to do that which the masses abhor, one has to create a situation that distracts their attention.
-Then offer a solution that is three times as damaging as the previous one and in their desperation to seek safety, they will agree to whatever course of action is laid out.
+Then offer a solution that is three times as damaging as the previous one, and in their desperation to seek safety, they will agree to whatever course of action is laid out.

 Market Correction 2020 Equates To Incredible Opportunity